aem-design/aemdesign-aem-core/README.md

 Version `1.0.3-SNAPSHOT` means that current checkout has uncommitted changes Version `1.0.3` means that current checkout does not have uncommitted changes and is 3 commits ahead of the tag `1.0`

+## Version Number Commits
+You do not need to commit POM files with venison numbers as they will be generated.

 ## Minimal core artifacts required for providing overridable AEM components.

 `aemdesign-aem-core-deploy` module creates an aem package for deployment which contains: